Aims and Objectives

 & a charity registered in Scotland: No. SCO43245.
 VAT registration:214168584

 The annual Society accounts and report of the Secretary General provide more detail of the activities undertaken during the previous year.
 View the RES Annual Accounts & Secretary-General's Report

 The archives of the Royal Economic Society institutional papers are kept at the British Library of Economic and Political Science Archive.
 Read more about the History of the Society and the Economic Journal here.
-Click here to see an article on The Origins and Early Development of The Royal Economic Society which was written by A. W. Coats in Vol 1 of the Economic Journal, 1986.
+Click here to read an article on The Origins and Early Development of The Royal Economic Society which was written by A. W. Coats in Vol 1 of The Economic Journal, 1986.